A 4th OWI/DUI offense in Wisconsin is classified as an automatic class H felony.

 • Lifetime driver’s license revocation

-• No eligibility for occupational license
+• No eligibility for an occupational license

 • Travel ban to Canada and problems traveling within the EU